Fox-ML-infrastructure/Fox-v1-infra/legal/README.md

 ## Document Versions

-All documents in this repository have been fully rewritten, branded, and unified under **Fox ML Infrastructure (Fox-v1-infra)** with consistent, enterprise-grade voice.
+All documents in this repository have been fully rewritten, branded, and unified under **Fox ML Infrastructure (FoxML Core)** with consistent, enterprise-grade voice.
 All references to previous branding have been removed and replaced.